mmatsumo/tinyRNN/README.md

 - For each experiment, the models are first trained on a specific dataset ("training_experiments/exp_\*.py"), analyzed using various metrics ("analyzing_experiments/ana\*.py"), then plotted ("plotting_experiments/plotting\*.py").
 The models can also be used to simulate artificial data on a given task ("simulating_experiments/allagents_\*.py").
-- Warning: Training all the experiments will require a long time, leading to millions model instances.
+- Warning: Training all the experiments will require a long time (~ weeks on hundreds of GPUs), leading to millions model instances.
 - the Bartolo's Monkey dateset for the demo below, as well as other datasets, can be downloaded from the links in "data availability" section of the paper.
-- Simpler demo scripts to start with (each file can either be executed directly from the console or from the main.py entry):
+- Simpler demo scripts feasible on a personal computer (each file can either be executed directly from the console or from the main.py entry):
   - those scripts ending with "_minimal" in training_experiments: python main.py -t exp_monkeyV_minimal
   - those scripts ending with "_minimal" in analyzing_experiments: python main.py -a ana_monkey_minimal
   - those scripts ending with "_minimal" in plotting_experiments: python main.py -p plotting_monkey_minimal